jeremytammik/tbc/a/1931_log_and_monitor.md

 The issue/question either as an API solution or an external Python solution: why does the slog file overwrite when it is supposed to append for each new session?

-The reason for looking at it from this approach is that we dont want to have to create an add-in that requires staff to activate it if we can avoid it.
+The reason for looking at it from this approach is that we don't want to have to create an add-in that requires staff to activate it if we can avoid it.
-I know there are approaches that work when the save command is selected, and then export out data, but i am trying to cover all bases to see if we can do it externally to the API as well as internally so that we can track project progression over time as well.
+I know there are approaches that work when the save command is selected, and then export out data, but I am trying to cover all bases to see if we can do it externally to the API as well as internally so that we can track project progression over time as well.
 I can extract the files so that we can see if there has been any activity, which is fine, however would like to generate an 'over time' result; if the file overwrites, we could code that in, but would like to have further documentation on the slog file and why it is functioning the way it appears to.

 **Answer:** Slogs (like journals) will only store data for so long before discarding old data.